isomerpages/pa-corp/pages/PAssion WaVe @ Marina Bay.md

 ![](/images/Programmes/PAssion%20Wave/PAssion%20Wave%20@%20Marina%20Bay.jpg)
 PAssion Wave @ Marina Bay is a BCA Green Mark Platinum & Universal Design award eco-friendly building with green features and is strategically located along the Marina Reservoir, the centre boosts an iconic view of a world-class skyline.

-The outlet is ideal for beginners to pick up kayaking, dragon boating, bell boating and pedal boating.
+The outlet is ideal for beginners to pick up kayaking, dragon boating and pedal boating.

 Please visit our [Facebook Page](https://www.facebook.com/pa.passionwave) for more information about PAssion Wave @ Marina Bay.